Powerlearnproject/se-assignment-day-2-git-and-github-Graciembugua/README.md

 8.deleting the branch

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request
-A pull request isa mechanism that allows programmers to make changes in a reporsitory.
-It is used as a collaborative tool for code review
+A pull request is a mechanism that allows programmers to make changes in a reporsitory.
+It is used as a collaborative tool for code review and version control before merging changes into the main branch.
+HOW IT FACILITATES CODE REVIEW AND COLLABORATION:
+1. It maintains a history of code changes and contributions through an audit trail.
+2. programmers can request changes and make comments through discussions and feedback.
+3. Changes remain in separate branches until approved through the version control preventing direct changes to the main code.

+STEPS:
+1.Create a new branch and make changes
+2.Open a pull request on github.
+3.Review and approve the pull request.
+4.Merge the pull request
+5.Delete the merged branch.

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?
+Forking is used to create an independent copy of a reporsitory in ones personal github account.
+The diffrence between forking and cloning is that in cloning a local copy of the reporsitory is created on the computer while in forking a personal copy of a reporsitory is created on github.
+SCENARIOS USED:
+1.Customizing an open source software for business and personal use.
+2.trying out new features idependently before making changes in the code base.
+3.Contributing to public reporsitories without direct write access.

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.
+Issues and project boards are important because they are critical in managing tasks, tracking bugs and organizing workflows.

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?